imrishuroy/DataStructuresAndAlgorithms/src/Recursion/Defination.md

 https://www.youtube.com/playlist?list=PL9gnSGHSqcnp39cTyB1dTZ2pJ04Xmdrod

 Recursion

+A function calling itself to solve a problem by breaking it down into smaller, similar subproblems.

 1. A function is calling itself
 2. Stack - Last in First Out
 3. While the function is not finished executing, it will remain in the stack, that is why the main function will pop out last from the stack